finos/FDC3/docs/api-bridging/spec.md

 App Channels don't need specific messages sending for `fdc3.getOrCreateChannel` as other agents will be come aware of it when messages are broadcast.

 However, `PrivateChannel` instances do require additional handling due to the listeners for subscription and disconnect.
-Please see the raiseIntent section for the mesages sent in support of this functionality.
+Please see the raiseIntent section for the messages sent in support of this functionality.